localstack/docs/content/en/user-guide/aws/elastic-container-service/index.md

 In some cases, it can be useful to mount code from the host filesystem into the ECS container.
 For example, to enable a quick debugging loop where you can test changes without having to build and redeploy the task's Docker image each time - similar to the [Lambda hot swapping](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-swapping) feature in LocalStack.

-In order to leverage code mounting, we can use the ECS bind mounts feature, which is covered in the [AWS docs here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html).
+In order to leverage code mounting, we can use the ECS bind mounts feature, which is covered in the [AWS Bind mounts documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html).

 For example, the Python sample code below registers a task definition, mounting a host path `/host/path` into the container under `/container/path`: